jantobiaswilhelm/ProClubs/README.md

 ## 🎮 Features

-- **Interactive Formation Display**: 4-2-3-1 formation with clickable player cards
+- **Interactive Formation Display**: 4-2-3-1 formation with clickable full player cards
+- **Custom Player Cards**: Professional-looking card designs displayed on the field
 - **Detailed Player Profiles**: Click any player to see their full profile including:
   - Funny stats (totally accurate, we promise)
   - Signature moves
   - Personality descriptions
   - Known-for moments
-- **Dynamic Player Avatars**: Custom images for each squad member
+- **Dynamic Player Avatars**: Dual-image system - full cards on field, portraits in modals
+- **Custom Soccer Ball Cursor**: ⚽ themed cursor for the entire site
 - **Responsive Design**: Looks great on desktop and mobile
 - **Hover Effects**: Smooth animations and hover states for that premium feel
+- **News Ticker**: Scrolling news banner with team updates

 ## 🏆 The Squad